polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

-- Inliner is just not a very good system.
-It's just broken.
-There are some obvious/initial bugs and I suspect there will be more.
+- the only real way to handle this is to just resize ONCE .. once the doc has loaded

+- now we ahve a problem with the iframe resizer:

+    - some documents just keep adapting to their parent size /height no matter WHAT I do.
+They always seem to be slightly larger than the iframe.

+    -

 - annotations are doubling up on top of themselves so we're getting incorrect opacity.